SPAAM-community/wss-summer-school/docs/2025/README.md

 The course will be following the content in the (draft) [Introduction to Ancient Metagenomics textbook](https://www.spaam-community.org/intro-to-ancient-metagenomics-book/).

+For the contents of the course, please see the [schedule](2025/schedule.md).

 ## Who

 The course is aimed at Masters or early-stage PhD students (or equivalent), to a maximum of 40 participants.